isabelc/Comment-Notifier-No-Spammers/readme.txt

 1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==

+= 1.5.7 =
+* New - Added new Theme Compatibility option to "Show Checkbox After The Comment Form."
+If the checkbox is not appearing on your comment form, enable this option.
+Enabling this option will make the checkbox work on a larger variety of independent themes (themes that do not use standard WordPress comment form filters).
+This will add the checkbox below the comment form submit button.
+* Fix - Added compatibility for languages with non-Latin characters such as Cyrillic, Arabic, and Hebrew.
+Previously, names with non-Latin characters were displayed incorrectly in the notification emails.
+Note that this update fixes this issue, but it may be an hour or more, after you update, before the fix first takes effect.
+If you have a large database with thousands of posts it may take as much as several hours before the fix is complete.

 = 1.5.6 =
 * New - Added option to delete all plugin data on uninstall.
 Enabling this option will delete the subscriber list and their subscriptions when the plugin is deleted.